 The Impact Factor for Molecules for 2013 is slightly changed.
 According to the newly released 2013 Journal Citation Reports® Science Edition (Thomson Reuters, 2014), the new Impact Factor for Molecules is 2.095 (down from 2.428).
 The 5-year Impact Factor is 2.638.
 Molecules now ranks 30/58 (Q3) in the category ‘Chemistry, Organic’.

 Evolution of citations to Molecules since 2006:

 In 2012 Molecules started to award an annual price to recognize outstanding papers related to synthetic organic chemistry and natural product chemistry that meet the high standards of this journal.
-We are pleased to announce the second “Molecules Best Paper Award” for 2013.
-Nominations were solicited from the Editorial Board members, with all papers published in 2009 eligible for consideration.
+We are pleased to announce the third “Molecules Best Paper Award” for 2014.
+The winners were chosen by the Editor-in-Chief and selected editorial board members from among all the papers published in 2010.

 Earlier Editions of the Award